awsdocs/amazon-s3-developer-guide/doc_source/ServerLogs.md

   logs/2013-11-01-21-32-16-E568B2907131C0C0
   ```

-   The key prefix can help when you delete the logs\.
+   The key prefix can also help when you delete the logs\.
 For example, you can set a lifecycle configuration rule for Amazon S3 to delete objects with a specific key prefix\.
 For more information, see [Deleting Amazon S3 Log Files](deleting-log-files-lifecycle.md)\.
 +  \(Optional\) Permissions so that others can access the generated logs\.
 By default, the bucket owner always has full access to the log objects\.
 You can optionally grant access to other users\.

 For more information about enabling server access logging, see [Enabling Logging Using the Console](enable-logging-console.md) and [Enabling Logging Programmatically](enable-logging-programming.md)\.